-Tips that Will Help to Bring Your New Kitty Out of His Shell
+Tips that Will Help to Bring Your New Kitty Out of Their Shell

-It’s best to ignore the cat and let him investigate on his own terms.
+It’s best to ignore the cat and let them investigate on their own terms.

 Talk softly and move slowly around the cat.
-Avoid staring or approaching him directly— that can feel threatening to any cat.
-It helps to get down to the cat’s level when interacting with him instead of towering over him.
+Avoid staring or approaching them directly— that can feel threatening to any cat.
+It helps to get down to the cat’s level when interacting with them instead of towering over them.

 Food can be used as a bonding tool by feeding at scheduled times instead of leaving food out all the time.
 This will help the cat make a positive association with you or your guests.

-Never attempt to pull the cat from his hiding place or force him to be held.
-This will increase his fearfulness and may even result in bites or scratches.
-When he is ready he will come to you.
+Never attempt to pull the cat from his hiding place or force them to be held.
+This will increase their fearfulness and may even result in bites or scratches.
+When they are ready they will come to you.

 Encourage play with interactive toys (e.g. cat dancer or fishing pole type toy), but make sure that the toy you are using is not big and scary.
 Some cats are very play-motivated and regular play sessions can help bring them out of their shell and out of hiding.

 Try not to startle the cat.
-If you have to do anything noisy in the house, (e.g. vacuum, moving furniture, having a dinner party) confine the cat to his “safe” room.
+If you have to do anything noisy in the house, (e.g. vacuum, moving furniture, having a dinner party) confine the cat to their “safe” room.